affilinet/affilinet-WordpressPlugin/readme.txt

-After installing the affilinet Performance Ads Plugin, a new "Affilinet" sub-menu will appear in the main WordPress Admin menu.
+After installing the affilinet Performance Ads Plugin, a new "affilinet" sub-menu will appear in the main WordPress Admin menu.

 = Required settings =
 1. Click the Settings link and select the affilinet office you will be working with, click save